 Try a mindful meditation

-Here’s a 12-minute meditation I created for autumn reflection and letting go in preparation for the season ahead.
+Here’s a 15-minute meditation I created for autumn reflection and letting go in preparation for the season ahead.

 Look to the skies

-Grab a mug of warm apple cider, a glass of wine, or a cup of tea and a cozy blanket and gaze at the stars from a blanket in your yard or from your balcony.
+Grab a mug of warm apple cider, a glass of wine, or a cup of tea and a cozy blanket, and gaze at the stars from a blanket in your yard or your balcony.
 Between the autumn and spring equinox, the Northern Lights are at their most frequent here in the U.S. The clearer the sky the better.
-Bonus for 2020 – A rare blue moon (second-in-the-month full moon) will be visible on Halloween night.
-Head outside and check out the spooky spectacle!

 Take a scenic drive.

 Take a road trip for the day, the afternoon, or even just an hour.
 Appreciate the beautiful autumn scenery and roll down the window to enjoy the crisp fall breeze.
 Throw on your favorite tunes and immerse yourself in the experience.

 If you’re friends with someone on social media (or in real life) who can’t seem to communicate respectfully and you find it’s really affecting you negatively, kindly wish them well and unfriend them (Facebook also offers an option to “take a break”, which may be good for when you don’t necessarily want to unfriend).
 Life is short.
 You don’t need toxic people bringing you down to their level.